MaridiHarshini/IndusMind-AI/README.md

 # IndusMind-AI

 ## 📖 Overview
-IndusMind-AI is an AI-powered Industrial Knowledge Intelligence Platform that enables users to upload PDF and DOCX documents and retrieve information using natural language queries.
-It leverages Retrieval-Augmented Generation (RAG), semantic search, ChromaDB, and Groq Llama to provide accurate, context-aware responses.
+IndusMind-AI is an AI-powered Industrial knowledge Intelligence Platform that enables users to upload PDF and DOCX documents and retrieve information using natural language queries.
+It leverages Retrieval_Augmented Generation(RAG), semantic search , ChromaDB, and Groq Llama to provide accurate, context-aware responses.

 ## ✨ Features
 - Upload PDF and DOCX documents